sadwika-chary/wikipedia-topic-explorer/README.md

 ## Scope of Improvement
 - **Improved JSON Output**: Currently, the paraphrased and summarized data is displayed in JSON format.
 Consider enhancing the output format to make it more user-friendly, such as formatting the text for better readability or providing additional context.

-## Deployment

-This code is hosted on [https://wiki-summarisation-paraphrasing.onrender.com](https://wiki-summarisation-paraphrasing.onrender.com).

 ## Technologies Used

 - Python